AJaySi/AI-Writer/README.md

 # How to Alwrity - Getting Started

-Alwrity assists content creators and digital marketers in generating, formatting, and uploading blog content with unprecedented efficiency.
+Alwrity assists content creators and digital marketers in keyword web research, AI content generation, AI social media.
 Our toolkit integrates advanced AI models for text generation, image creation, and data analysis, streamlining your content creation pipeline and ensuring high-quality output with minimal effort.

+Prompting is abstracted to get going sooner.
+Focus on your content quality, rather than AI tooling around it.
+Alwrity gives personalization, factual web researched & SEO optimized content and tools for automating content & digital marketing.

+AI will help achieve Content Hyper-Personalization.

 ---
 1).
 [Visit alwrity.com](https://www.alwrity.com/ai-writing-tools), You will find AI content writing tools, which are Free & No-Signup.
 **Note:** Although, this is limited, as is our wallet & Resources.

-2). **For complete AI content creation toolkit**, alwrity offers a commandline App.
+2). **For complete AI content creation toolkit**, alwrity offers a local streamlit UI App.
 Its a BYOK model(Bring Your Own Key).
-**Note:** (🗯️ commandline, byok and shit) ...
-Now, before you run away 🏃💨
+**Note:** 🗯️ Now, before you run away 🏃💨
-If you have 💻 Laptop + 🛜 Internet + 20 minutes, you will be generating blogs, articles etc with just few words.
+If you have 💻 Laptop + 🛜 Internet + 10 minutes, you will be generating blogs, articles etc with just few words.

 ### [Step-By-Step: Getting Started for Absolute Begginers](https://www.alwrity.com/post/getting-started-with-alwrity-ai-writer)

 ### [Getting started for Developers](https://github.com/AJaySi/AI-Writer/wiki/Alwrity--%E2%80%90-Get-started)